Fractured Magic: Chapter Five

 “Call for help and Tag will slit your throat faster than you can piss yourself,” said the man with Gareth’s cigarette case.

-“Take my money, just leave me be,” Gareth gasped when his breath finally returned to him.
+“Take my money, just leave me be,” he gasped when his breath returned to him.
 He wondered, briefly, what his father would think of him begging.
 This was not how Ranulfs behaved, even to save their lives.
-Before the thought could go further, his assailant slammed his fist into Gareth's face.
+Before the thought could go further, his assailant slammed his fist into Gareth’s face.
 Gareth flew back at the blow, his head hitting alley brick.
 Lights burst before his eyes.

 “Looks like junk,” Tag suggested.

-He studied the papers some more while Tag grabbed Gareth by the collar.
-“That's Unity's seal, right there.
+When the other saw Gareth inching his way down the alley, he casually ordered, “Tag, stop him.”
+He studied the papers more while Tag grabbed Gareth by the collar.
+“I dunno what it says, but that’s Unity’s seal, right there.
 I bet we can get a good price for whatever this is.
-Search him, see if he's hiding anything else.”
+Search him, see if he’s hiding anything else.”

 It was now or never.

-“HELP!”
+“Help!”
 Gareth shouted.

-He thought he saw a shadow hesitate at the mouth of the alley, but he knew it was wishful thinking.
+He thought he saw a shadow hesitate at the mouth of the alley but knew it was wishful thinking.
 No one could see them.
 He looked back at Tag in time to see a fist speeding toward his face.
-It came so fast he couldn’t even wince: he collapsed against the wall, pain radiating as his head hit the brick, and then everything faded to black.
+It came so

-If you’d like to support the story, the best thing you can do is share it with the people in your life, either online or in person.
-But if you’d like to support the author in other ways as well, you can do so with a one-time tip or by joining a paid membership tier.
-I currently offer three tiers:
+If you’d like to support the story, the best thing you can do is share it with others.
+You can also support the author with a one-time tip, or get perks in one of two membership tiers:

 Discussion